Battle of Xiaoyao Ford: Aftermath

 During a banquet hosted by Sun Quan after the battle, He Qi wept and said, "My lord, as a leader of men, you should be prudent.
 Today we were almost wiped out and the men are in shock.
 I hope you will learn from this lesson."
 Sun Quan thanked He Qi for his advice and promised to remember it for life.

-When the battle was over, Zhang Liao, Li Dian, and Yue Jin lingered on the battlefield hoping to find Sun Quan's body.
-They were not aware that Sun Quan had already escaped until Zhang Liao asked a captive soldier, "Who was that purple-bearded, long-bodied, short-legged man so skilled in mounted archery?"
+When the battle was over, Zhang Liao asked a captive soldier, "Who was that purple-bearded, long-bodied, short-legged man so skilled in mounted archery?"
 The soldier replied it was Sun Quan.
 Zhang Liao then told Yue Jin that he regretted not chasing after this purple-bearded fighter, for he could have caught him.

 When the news reached Cao Cao, he could hardly believe what his officers had achieved, so he later travelled to Xiaoyao Ford to scrutinize the battlefield.
 Zhang Liao was promoted to the rank of "General Conqueror of the East".
 Li Dian was granted 100 more households, for a total of 300.
 Yue Jin received 500 more taxable households, for a total of 1,200.
 Five hundred households were allotted to Yue Jin's son, who had also fought.
 Yue Jin's son also received the title of marquis, while the father was promoted to "General of the Right".

 On Sun Quan's side, Ling Tong and Pan Zhang were promoted to "Lieutenant General" while Jiang Qin was appointed "General Vanquisher of Bandits".
 Sun Quan also attended Chen Wu's funeral and ordered Chen's favourite concubine to join him in death.

 In popular culture

 The battle is featured as a playable stage in Koei's video game series Dynasty Warriors.
-In the games, the battle is known as the "Battle of He Fei", and is not to be confused with another stage (Battle of Hefei Castle), which refers to the Battle of Hefei (234).
+In the games, the battle is known as both the "Battle of He Fei" and the "Battle of Hefei" (depending on the installment), and is not to be confused with another stage (Battle of Hefei Castle), which refers to the Battle of Hefei (234).